tinkertanker/pxt-oled-ssd1306/README.md

 # SSD1306 OLED PXT Package

-This is the PXT Package for SSD1306 OLED from Adafruit
+This is the PXT Package for SSD1306 OLED controller

 ## Hardware Setup
 1. Insert the OLED display into the I2C ports on the break out board.